goldentooth/kubernetes-the-excruciating-way/src/023_refactoring_argocd.md

 ![metallb contents](./images/023_metallb_contents.png)

 A quick test to verify that our `httpbin` application is still assigned a working load balancer, and we can declare victory!

+While I'm here, I might as well shift `httpbin` and `prometheus-node-exporter` as well...